How to Plant, Grow, and Care for Impatiens Walleriana

 Try to avoid fertilizers that are higher in nitrogen than other components.
 Those will produce lots of light green foliage, but fewer flowers.

-For cuttings, select 3-4″ healthy stem tips and place them in an inch or two of water.
+For cuttings, select three to four-inch healthy stem tips and place them in an inch or two of water.
 Remove all but the leaves at the tip.
 Rinse the base and replace the water with fresh water daily.
 When the roots reach about a half inch in length, you can transfer them to moist potting soil.

-While it’s not completely problem-free, your impatiens walleriana is pretty hardy stuff.
+While it’s not completely problem-free, your Impatiens walleriana is pretty hardy.
 It’ll withstand many different issues.
-But there are a few problems that might appear, so let’s discuss those.
+But a few problems might appear, so let’s discuss those.

 Growing Problems

-Moisture stress is a very real thing for your busy lizzie.
-Their soil needs to be consistently moist or damp, but not soggy or dry.
+Moisture stress is a very real thing.
+The soil needs to be consistently moist or damp, but not soggy or dry.
 This stress can cause wilting, leaf drop, and flower drop.
 The best remedy is to make sure you water when the soil is dry in the first inch.

 If your plant isn’t flowering, chances are it didn’t get enough phosphorous fertilization.
 Adding a phosphorous-rich fertilizer during the blooming season can fix that problem.
 For outdoor plants, use a slow-release granular balanced fertilizer.
 This should provide enough food for your plant to thrive.